jcn363/MintMind/backups/test-backup-2025-11-16-10-17-35/unit/README.md

     ./scripts/test.[sh|bat]

 All unit tests are run inside a Electron renderer environment which access to DOM and Nodejs api.
-This is the closest to the environment in which VS Code itself ships.
+This is the closest to the environment in which MintMind itself ships.
 Notes:

 - use the `--debug` to see an electron window with dev tools which allows for debugging
 - to run only a subset of tests use the `--run` or `--glob` options